Quality and Accountability

 We are a member of the CHS Alliance and the first Finnish organisation to be certified against the Core Humanitarian Standard (CHS).

-We implement a Child Safeguarding Policy to protect children and ensure their best interest.
+We implement a safeguarding policy to protect children and vulnerable adults and ensure their best interest.

 We require our staff to sign a Code of Conduct that obliges every individual staff member to act ethically and responsibly and respect gender equality and human rights.